 Who is the course for?

-This course is for people requiring a commercial licence to skipper a commercial fishing, trading or passenger vessel up to 12 metres in length.
-This course forms the core of all Coxswain Near Coastal (NC) Certificate of Competency (CoC).
+This course is for people requiring a commercial licence to skipper a commercial fishing, trading or passenger vessel up to 12 metres in length and forms the core of all Coxswain Near Coastal (NC) Certificate of Competency (CoC).

 What will I learn?

-The course covers deck duties including:
+The course covers topics including:

-- rope and wire work;
+- rope and wire work

-- preparing for sea and rough weather;
+- preparing for sea and rough weather

-- vessel design, construction and stability; berthing duties;
+- vessel design, construction and stability; berthing duties

-- manoeuvring and vessel handling in normal and exceptional circumstances;
+- manoeuvring and vessel handling in normal and exceptional circumstances

-- duties in confined waters;
+- duties in confined waters

-- anchoring, mooring and towing, machinery and equipment;
+- anchoring, mooring and towing, machinery and equipment

-- COLREGS and IALA buoyage;
+- COLREGS and IALA buoyage

-- types of emergencies and general responses;
+- types of emergencies and general responses

 - weather and outboards